ishiikurisu/Lab/src/EDF/csv2ascii/README.md

 ### some2ascii and MATLAB scripts ###

 These scripts were the first attempt on this problem.
 They wanted to extracted specific channels from the `*.CSV` file.
 They might be improved in future so we can create `*.ASCII` files as specified by the user.

+### csv2all ###

+TODO: Let's write an app that, given an input file input.csv, it returns both csv2ascii and csv2fullascii operations.